-What to Do If Your Car Breaks Down on I-40 in Wilson County
+Car Breaks Down on I-40 Wilson County?
+Do This

-What to Do If Your Car Breaks Down on I-40 in Wilson County
+Car Breaks Down on I-40 Wilson County?
+Do This

 The most important priority is getting yourself out of traffic.
 If your vehicle is still moving, signal and carefully steer toward the right shoulder.
 Avoid sudden braking unless necessary, and try to position your vehicle as far from traffic lanes as possible.
 Even a few extra feet away from passing vehicles can improve safety.